Skip Ribbon Commands

 Do you know all of the medications your patients take?

-The panels in the PtProtect pain medication management program can help protect your patient’s safety by minimizing the risks of unintended drug interactions.
-Our interpretive report clearly notes any discrepancies between the medications reported taken and the medications detected.
+Our PtProtect® pain medication monitoring program can help protect your patient’s safety by minimizing the risks of unintended drug interactions.
+Our interpretive report clearly notes any discrepancies between pain medications prescribed and those detected.

 Identify possible diversion

-Patients who use drugs of abuse are more likely to abuse pain medications and more likely to divert medication either for financial gain or to fund an addiction to legal or illegal drugs.
+Patients who use illicit drugs are more likely to abuse and divert prescription medications either for financial gain or to fund an addiction to legal or illegal drugs.
 Family members may pilfer prescription drugs to self-treat or sell on the street.

-The detailed PtProtect report, including interpretive comments, will provide you with the documentation needed to address this issue with your patient in a follow-up conversation.
+The detailed PtProtect report, including interpretive comments, provides the documentation needed to address this issue with your patient in a follow-up conversation.

-Responsibly monitoring patient medication compliance is a challenge.
-PeaceHealth Laboratories’ pain management panels are designed to monitor patient compliance with commonly used opiates and opioids, as well as to detect common drugs of abuse.
+Responsibly monitoring patient medication adherence is a challenge.
+PeaceHealth Laboratories’ pain management panels are designed to monitor patient adherence with commonly used opiates, opioids and benzodiazepines, as well as to detect use of common illicit drugs.

-PtProtect’s interpretative report gives a holistic view of the medications and substances the patient has taken and provides documentation needed in managing controlled medication prescribed to chronic pain patients.
+PtProtect’s interpretive report provides a holistic view of the medications and substances the patient has taken and provides documentation needed to manage the controlled medication regimen for chronic pain patients.

-Our testing regimen uses cut-off thresholds that reduce false negative results and confirms screened positives of commonly abused drugs.
+Our test panels use the lowest available cut-off thresholds that reduce false negative results and confirms screened positives of commonly abused drugs.

 Cut-off thresholds